Bill-Remy/School_District_Analysis/README.md

 <img src="Resources/performance by spending after.png" alt="Resources/performance by spending after.png" width="700" height="100">

+Thomas High School data is in the spending category of $631-$645 per student.
+After removing the Freshman scores the performance in all categories improved.

 -    ## Shool Size Comparison
 The school performance by size before removing the data